Wisconsin Company Will Let Employees Use Microchip Implants To Buy Snacks, Open Doors

 Well, maybe not all of that free advertising will bring complements though.

+It's great opening a door without reaching for keys and stuff like that.
+It's not so great is if EVERY SINGLE device that can read RFID (from doors to ads) knows you've been near it and what you were doing - especially since we can be sure that data will be bundled and uploaded to marketers as well as the spooks.

+When people figure out it's not all wonderful, what then?
+More surgery to get it out?

-Lower health insurance premiums (Score:2)
+Lower health insurance premiums (Score:3)

 This will cut down on the company's health insurance premiums because the employees are no longer eligible for expensive MRIs.